 Then, once you’ve gained enough context clues, and once you’ve heard and read enough of a word’s different meanings and usages to have a more exact idea of what it means and how it’s used, it’ll move over into your active vocabulary.

-Native speakers and second language speakers alike generally have a passive vocabulary several times greater than their active vocabulary.
+Native speakers and second language speakers generally have a passive vocabulary that’s larger than their active vocabulary.
 For learners, upgrading our passive vocabulary to the active category is one of the best ways to expand our knowledge of the language we’re learning.

 For the sake of this post, let’s say that our vocabulary counts are using headwords and word families that are included in our active vocabulary.